multiparty/Secrecy/setup.md

   - Hit **"Create subnet"**

 ## 4) Create VPC Peering Connection
+**You are making only one connection**
+Some people might get confused and try to create two connections because your instance communicates with two other instances.
+However, you only need to create **ONE** connection, as one of your two peers will also establish a connection with you.

+The resulting connections will form a triangle, connecting all participants.

 1. Go to the VPC Dashboard
 2. In the left-hand navigation pane, select **"Peering Connections"**.